zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[memochou1993 / gpt-ai-assistant](https://github.com/memochou1993/gpt-ai-assistant) - OpenAI + LINE + Vercel = GPT AI Assistant
 ## Go

+* 【2024-02-07】[gabotechs / dep-tree](https://github.com/gabotechs/dep-tree) - tool for helping developers keep their code bases clean and decoupled.
+It allows visualising a "code base entropy" using a 3d force-directed graph of files and the dependencies between.
 * 【2024-02-06】[qdm12 / gluetun](https://github.com/qdm12/gluetun) - VPN client in a thin Docker container for multiple VPN providers, written in Go, and using OpenVPN or Wireguard, DNS over TLS, with a few proxy servers built-in.
 * 【2024-02-06】[wal-g / wal-g](https://github.com/wal-g/wal-g) - Archival and Restoration for databases in the Cloud
 * 【2024-02-06】[fyne-io / fyne](https://github.com/fyne-io/fyne) - Cross platform GUI toolkit in Go inspired by Material Design